SteveSquared14/OneStopRecon1.0/README.md

 ## Credits

 The following project has been desigend, developed and created by Mohammed Choglay (CTSFO-CryptoChoglay) & Steven Duckett (SteveSquared14).
-Current Final Year students at the University of Salford studying Computer Science w/ Cyber Security.